bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.16.0* ** *- UNRELEASED*
 - Field descriptions are now displayed beneath each field to in order to support data validation changes.
 - Added initial support for time zones, hidden behind feature flag.
-- Add a "publish" checkbox to the NAWS import functionality to allow new meetings to be either published or unpublished.
+- Added a "publish" checkbox to the NAWS import functionality to allow new meetings to be either published or unpublished.
 - Fixed an issue where map searches using `geo_width` could return incomplete results when filtered by service body.
 - Fixed an issue with which meeting formats are selected for a NAWS export.
 NAWS exports are limited to 5 formats. `auto-config.inc.php` can now specify an optional variable `$naws_export_formats_at_front` that is an array of formats that should be exported before others.
 If not present, the default value is `['VM', 'TC', 'HYBD', 'W', 'M', 'GL']`.
+- Allow World IDs to be free form text, to better support current NAWS practice.

 ***Version 2.15.6* ** *- September 7, 2020*
 - Added support for the `OLM` NAWS Format code for online meetings.